With A Month To Go Before Iowa And New Hampshire, Anything Can Happen

 The difficulty of not competing in the early states

-In the last 40 years, only one person has won the Democratic nomination without winning either Iowa or New Hampshire — Bill Clinton in 1992.
+In the past 40 years, only one person has won the Democratic nomination without winning either Iowa or New Hampshire — Bill Clinton in 1992.

 But he competed in both states and lost to candidates who had something of home-field advantages.
 Sen. Tom Harkin of Iowa won the Iowa caucuses that year, and the New Hampshire winner was Paul Tsongas of neighboring Massachusetts.